 - It's important to use nonstick cake pans and grease them well.
 Butter works better than nonstick spray.
 I replace my baking pans once a year, so they are always brand new and truly nonstick.
 These are the pans I use.

 - Note that the top of the cakes won't brown, even though they should be fully baked after about 15 minutes.
-This is fine, and the lack of browning is not an issue because we are going to frost the cake.
+This is fine, and the lack of browning is not an issue because we will frost the cake.

 Recipe FAQs

-One tool I do use is an offset spatula.
-It simply makes the task of spreading the frosting much easier, so I think it's worth it.
+The only specialty tool I use is an offset spatula, simply because it makes the task of spreading the frosting easier, so I think it's worth it.

 Storing Leftovers